gama-platform/gama-platform.github.io/wiki/Operators.md

 ```

-  * if one operand is a color and the other a double, returns a new color resulting from the division of each component of the color by the right operand.
-The result on each component is then truncated.
+  * if both operands are numbers (float or int), performs a normal arithmetic division and returns a float.

 ```
-rgb var3 <- rgb([255, 128, 32]) / 2.5; 	// var3 equals rgb([102,51,13])
+float var3 <- 3 / 5.0; 	// var3 equals 0.6

 ```

-  * if both operands are numbers (float or int), performs a normal arithmetic division and returns a float.
+  * if one operand is a color and the other an integer, returns a new color resulting from the division of each component of the color by the right operand

 ```
-float var4 <- 3 / 5.0; 	// var4 equals 0.6
+rgb var4 <- rgb([255, 128, 32]) / 2; 	// var4 equals rgb([127,64,16])

 ```